Colin Jones (American football): Carolina Panthers

 On August 31, 2012, the 49ers traded Jones to the Carolina Panthers for a seventh round pick (243rd overall) in the 2014 NFL draft.
 Head coach Ron Rivera named Jones the third free safety on the depth chart to begin the regular season, behind Haruki Nakamura and Sherrod Martin.

 Jones was inactive during the Panthers' Week 3 loss to the New York Giants due to an injury.
 In Week 8, Jones collected a season-high two solo tackles during a 23-22 loss at the Chicago Bears.
 Jones finished the season with 14 combined tackles (ten solo) in 15 games and zero starts.

-His first two years with the team his role was exclusively special teams, but started playing nickel corner and backup free safety in 2014.
+His first two years with the team his role was exclusively special teams, but he started playing nickel corner and backup free safety in 2014.

 On June 18, 2014, Jones signed a two-year contract extension with the Panthers.

 In 2015, Jones recorded his first career interception in the Week 7 win against the Philadelphia Eagles quarterback Sam Bradford.

 On February 7, 2016, Jones was part of the Panthers team that played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.

 On March 7, 2017, Jones signed a two-year contract extension with the Panthers.

 On March 11, 2019, Jones signed a two-year contract extension with the Panthers.
 The Panthers released Jones on March 16, 2020.